Russian rouble hits more than one-month low as geopolitical risks bite | Malay Mail

-MOSCOW, Jan 25 — The Russian rouble gave up early gains to hit a more than one-month low today in volatile trade, hampered by geopolitical risks related to the arrest of Kremlin critic Alexei Navalny and subsequent protests calling for his release.
+MOSCOW, Jan 26 ― The Russian rouble gave up early gains to hit more than a one-month low yesterday in volatile trade, hampered by geopolitical risks related to the arrest of Kremlin critic Alexei Navalny and subsequent protests calling for his release.

 Police detained more than 3,000 people and used force to break up rallies across Russia on Saturday as tens of thousands of protesters ignored police warnings and extreme cold weather, leading the European Union to consider fresh sanctions against Moscow.